 What started as a global working-from-home experiment (albeit one businesses had very little say in) has now become a more permanent hybrid solution.
 And the changes are sure to have a long-lasting impact on workforces all over the world.

-Giving employees more control over how they work can significantly boost productivity and, in turn, strengthen organizational performance — not to mention lower the costs associated with having everyone in the office all the time.
+Giving employees more control over how they work can significantly boost productivity and, in turn, strengthen organisational performance — not to mention lower the costs associated with having everyone in the office all the time.
 And above all, this hybrid model can help global businesses access and retain talent across the world.

 However, when operating across multiple jurisdictions, it’s important to remember that attitudes towards a more flexible way of working may differ from country to country.
-The Steelcase Global Report found that companies in the UK, US, China, and India were more likely to embrace a hybrid working model.
+The Steelcase Global Report found that companies in the UK, US, China and India were more likely to embrace a hybrid working model.

 France and Germany, on the other hand, were less keen and the only countries where more than 70% of employees expected to spend at least four days a week in the office.
 These figures can largely be attributed to Germany’s and France’s strong office-based culture.
 So, for companies looking to rework their flexible working policies as they head out of the pandemic, it’s essential to consider the different cultural nuances that could impact how they’re received.